Best Black Friday Fitness Equipment Deals See Deals

 Our site worked with an independent accredited lab, Ellipse Analytics, to test and rate more than 150 protein powders for purity (heavy metals, bisphenols, phthalates, and pesticides) and label accuracy (protein content).
 We then scored them and chose to feature products that ranked either (insert name for Top 10%), (Top 25%), or Top 50%.

-With the whey isolate, there is Milk Chocolate, Dark Chocolate, Mint Chocolate Chip, Chocolate Peanut Butter, and more—GGR performance editor Anthony O’Reilly even got his hands on a limited edition Peppermint Hot Chocolate when testing out this protein powder.
+With the whey isolate, there is Milk Chocolate, Dark Chocolate, Mint Chocolate Chip, Chocolate Peanut Butter, and more—GGR expert tester Anthony O’Reilly even got his hands on a limited edition Peppermint Hot Chocolate when testing out this protein powder.

-Anthony rates the taste and solubility both a 5 out of 5, saying, “The Peppermint Hot Chocolate tastes as if you dropped a candy cane into a cup of hot chocolate and added protein to it.
-Delicious.” he also has read customer reviews that say the standard flavors are just as tasty.
+Anthony rates the taste and solubility both at 5 out of 5, saying, “The Peppermint Hot Chocolate tastes as if you dropped a candy cane into a cup of hot chocolate and added protein to it.
+Delicious.”
+He also has read customer reviews that say the standard flavors are just as tasty.

-As a matter of fact, we had another product tester try out the Milk Chocolate flavor as well, and he claims, “The protein shake tastes exactly like chocolate milk when mixed with milk.
+We had another product tester try out the Milk Chocolate flavor, as well, and he claims, “The protein shake tastes exactly like chocolate milk when mixed with milk.
 It’s not too strong or weak, either—just right.”
-He does mention that the shake is a bit more textured than he’s used to with other protein shakes, however.
+He does mention, however, that the shake is a bit more textured than he’s used to with other protein shakes.

-Since this is a powder and not premade, you’ll have to mix this, so it may not be the ideal choice if you’re crunched for time.
+Since this is a powder and not pre-made, you’ll have to mix this, so it may not be the ideal choice if you’re in a time crunch.
 However, with the quality of the whey isolate and the great flavor options, you just might find the time to fit this into your schedule.
-Read our Transparent Labs Protein review for more.
+Plus, Transparent Labs makes its testing data readily available, earning a 5-out-of-5 rating for third-party testing.

 Price$1.99 per serving/$59.99 per container